At celebrations held in 1908 to mark his Ministerial Jubilee, James ADAM recalled:

 A number of his parishioners had joined the rush to the newly discovered Lachlan Goldfields, and by the time Rev John Dunmore LANG visited there in May 1862, the population had risen to 25,000.

-But LANG was a Presbyterian of a very different type to James ADAM, & was motivated by a deep mistrust of & vehement opposition to Government funding for religious organisations; & even more so than the breakaway faction known as The Free Church of Scotland, whose original "disruption" of 1843 had a lot to do with the sufferings of crofters & their families as they were displaced by their Lairds, with implicit support of their Established Church Ministers.
-Which displaced crofters were assisted in large numbers by LANG's energy & compassion in delivering them to the new world in the south, for which he was ever remembered by them with great gratitude.
+But LANG was a Presbyterian of a very different type to James ADAM, and was motivated by a deep mistrust of and vehement opposition to Government funding for religious organisations; and even more so than the breakaway faction known as The Free Church of Scotland, whose original "disruption" of 1843 had a lot to do with the sufferings of crofters and their families as they were displaced by their Lairds, with implicit support of their Established Church Ministers.
+Which displaced crofters were assisted in large numbers by LANG's energy and compassion in delivering them to the new world in the south, for which he was ever remembered by them with great gratitude.